shlomokraus/superficial/src/templates/revert.md

-the following files were reverted:
+Changes to the following files were reverted by superficial-bot since they only contained superficial updates:

 Path  |
 ---------|